DB3DE/paperlog/README.md

 # paperlog
-This is a LaTex project for generating paper ham logbook pages
+This is a LaTex project for generating paper ham logbook pages.
+Print them in A4, doublesided.
+Binding is at the long side of the page.

 For adujusting to your needs edit the paperlog.tex file and compile.
 You should at least edit the follwing section: